core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The COSE Object # {#sec-cose-object}

 Building on Section 5 of {{I-D.ietf-core-object-security}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
-For Group OSCORE, the following modifications apply:
+For Group OSCORE, the following modifications apply.

+## Updated external_aad # {#sec-cose-object-ext-aad}

-* The external_aad in the Additional Authenticated Data (AAD) is extended with the counter signature algorithm and related parameters used to sign messages.
-In particular, compared with Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array MUST also include: 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}); and par_countersign, which contains the Counter Signature Parameters from the Common Context (see {{sec-context}}).
+The external_aad in the Additional Authenticated Data (AAD) is extended with the counter signature algorithm and related parameters used to sign messages.
+In particular, compared with Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array MUST also include:

+* 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
+This parameter has the value specified in the "Value" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}) for this counter signature algorithm.

+* 'par_countersign', which contains the Counter Signature Parameters from the Common Context (see {{sec-context}}).
+This parameter is a CBOR Byte String encoding a CBOR Array.
+This CBOR Array includes the counter signature parameters ordered and encoded as specified in the "Parameters" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), for the used counter signature algorithm.

 This external_aad structure is used both for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}) and for the signing process producing the counter signature, as defined below.

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array